LukeSmithxyz/based.cooking/src/ukrainian-borscht.md

 Depending on the recipe, borscht may be purely vegetarian; it may be served either hot or cold; and it may range from a hearty one-pot meal to a clear broth or a smooth drink.

 - ⏲️ Prep time: 25 mins
-- 🍳Cook time: 40 mins
+- 🍳 Cook time: 40 mins
 - 🍽️ Servings: 10

 ## Ingredients